thomasdor/EnsembleLearning_RTM/README.md

 Finally, Submision_FinalFeaturesMapsExtractor.ipynb is the jupyter file we used to process the image and train a ResNet50 on it.

+The report sums up our work on the topic.

 We could not looad the images in the Gitthub due to the size of the zip file (2.5 GB).